 What’s the right age to start an instrument?

-For children, starting lessons at the right age is a key element of success.
+Starting lessons at the right age is a key element of success.
 If a child begins lessons too soon, they may feel overwhelmed and frustrated and want to stop.
-Sometimes children progress more quickly if the child waits a year after the minimal recommended age to start lessons.
-Children who are older than the suggested earliest starting age usually perform very well.
-The following are guidelines we have found to be successful in determining how young a child can start taking music lessons.
+Children tend to progress more quickly if they wait til the recommended age to start lessons.
+Checkout the following guidelines we have found to be effective in determining what age a child should start music lessons.

 3-5 year olds